NCES CCD 2024-25 8 schools UT

 24.8:1

-SALEM, UT enrolls 13,622 students across 8 public schools reporting to the National Center for Education Statistics.
+Salem, UT enrolls 13,622 students across 8 public schools reporting to the National Center for Education Statistics.
 Of those, 1 are charter schools, giving families genuine alternatives to the traditional neighbourhood assignment model.
-The average student-teacher ratio across the city is 24.8:1, Schools must report at least five campuses in a city to appear in this listing, which is why very small towns may redirect to the broader county or state view.
+The average student-teacher ratio across the city is 24.8:1, and the composite quality score, derived from student-teacher ratio, counselor access, gifted-program availability, and CRDC attendance data, averages 21.1/100.
+Schools must report at least five campuses in a city to appear in this listing, which is why very small towns may redirect to the broader county or state view.

-That concentration — well above the 8.4% national median for largest-entity share — means SALEM-wide averages can mask substantial variation outside the dominant entity.
-Grade band: other.
+That is an overwhelming concentration, leaving the rest of Salem a distant remainder — means Salem-wide averages can mask substantial variation outside the dominant entity.
+Grade level: Combined.
 A dominant campus often anchors a city's program landscape and absorbs a disproportionate share of district capital and staffing decisions.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data